ninuxorg/nodeshot/docs/topics/interoperability.rst

 .. note::
     this section is a work in progress.

-Save the synchronizer in your python path, name it exactly as you named the class, in our example that would be ``MyVeryCoolApp.py``:

 Once the file is saved and you are sure it's on your pythonpath you have to add a tuple in ``settings.NODESHOT_SYNCHRONIZERS`` in which the first element is the path to the file and the second element is the name you want to show in the admin interface in the list *"synchronizer_class"*: